NeoScript/pubsub-emulator-ui/README.md

     git clone https://github.com/NeoScript/pubsub-ui.git
     ```
 2. Then open the folder with VSCode
-    - VSCode is NOT required, but I've got some .devcontainers setup that may be helpful
+    - vscode is not required, but I've got a .devcontainers setup that may be helpful
     ```
     cd pubsub-ui
     code .